Updated April 29, 2026

 Habana Outpost

-This outdoor Brooklyn eatery is perfect if you want to dine with your furry friend - pop along and order Mexican-Cuban fare at the counter.
+This outdoor Brooklyn eatery is perfect if you want to dine with your furry friend - stop by and order Mexican-Cuban fare at the counter.

 Location: 757 Fulton St, Brooklyn, NY 11217, United States